dotnet/docs-maui/docs/data-cloud/local-web-services.md

 There are two main approaches to enabling clear-text local traffic on Android:

 - Enable clear-text network traffic for communication with all domains.
 For more information, see [Enable clear-text network traffic for all domains](#enable-clear-text-network-traffic-for-all-domains).
-- Create a network security configuration file that enables clear-text network traffic on the `localhost` domain.
-For more information, see [Create a network security configuration file](#create-a-network-security-configuration-file).
+- Enable clear-text network traffic for communication with the `localhost` domain.
+For more information, see [Enable clear-text network traffic for the localhost domain](#enable-clear-text-network-traffic-for-the-localhost-domain).

 #### Enable clear-text network traffic for all domains